Nischal213/Nischal-s-A-Level-Project/README.md

                 if button['state'] == 'normal':
                     password = place_holder_box.get()
                     conf_password = place_holder_box2.get()
+                    #From here
                     if not (password == conf_password):
                         error_string = 'Passwords not matching'
                         change = True
                     if password == '' or conf_password == '':
                         error_string = 'Password cannot be blank'
                         change = True
+                    #To here
+                    #The code snippet validates the password by making sure they match and aren't empty
                     if change:
                         error_message['text'] = error_string
                         button['state'] = 'disabled'